Recent Learning (2022 - Present):

-Over the past 2 years, using the Scanning process, our experienced staff noticed several things about the students they taught:
+Over the last several years, using the Scanning process, our experienced staff noticed several things about the students they taught:

 - they are friendly, social and caring

 - practising mindfullness helps to support them to settle/calm down and to focus

 - they enjoy hands on learning experiences, especially those outside